-That’s where these three guiding concepts, created by Joshua Zerkel, Head of Global Community at Asana, come in.
-As a Certified Professional Organizer and manager who has recently made the same change—from working in an office to suddenly working from home—his personal experience helped shape his concepts around being a remote manager.
+To help you get started managing a remote team, try these three guiding concepts created by Joshua Zerkel, Head of Global Community at Asana.
+As a Certified Professional Organizer and a hybrid manager to distributed team members, his personal experience helped shape his concepts around being a remote manager.

 Here are Joshua’s three tips for successfully managing a collaborative remote team: